Gore Mountain Terrain Update

 That view of town from 46er is even better than it looks in those pics.

-I think it was Adk Keith — who suggested, in a comment on The Blog — that the holy grail would be skiing from the summit to North Creek via the trees.
+I think it was Adk Keith — who suggested, in a comment on the blog — that the holy grail would be skiing from the summit to North Creek via the trees.
 While that's always been possible, it can now be done with the aid of lift-service.
 Would be a great way to end a big day.

 One thing about the Bowl ...
 I'd be surprised to see lift running without a skiable connection from the Gore base.

-Reply | star
+Reply | Threaded

 Re: Gore Mountain Terrain Update